 Most of the time, organizations value employees who are passionate, enthusiastic, and who attempt to make their mark with the organization.
 Most of the time.
 This does not hold true, though, when the passion revolves around changing the culture in ways that are not aligned with the existing mission, vision, or values.

 What steps should organizations take when an employee doesn’t fit the culture, especially if that employee is in a leadership position or has a lot of personal influence?
-Here, some leadership experts share their perspectives and advice on how to deal with employees who step outside the boundaries of your corporate culture.
+Here, some leadership experts share their perspectives and advice on how to deal with employees who step outside the boundaries of your corporate culture and how to approach the issue of how to fire someone who is not a good fit culturally for your organization.our corporate culture.

 When it comes to ensuring that employees will support your desired corporate culture, the best defense is a good offense!